danielpmorton/pyastrobee/readme.md

 - [ ] Fix the `setup.py` so that it actually installs pybullet after numpy/wheel
 - [ ] Reorganize the `resources/` folder (obsolete?)
 - [ ] Decide if we need to modify/refine the VHACD results based on what's important to us
-- [ ] Load the astrobee inside the new ISS model just to confirm it works ok collision-wise
 - [ ] Check if pyenv messes with the nasa ROS commands like the conda env did
 - [ ] Set up camera (see dedo)
 - [ ] Set up pointcloud (see dedo)